theo-armour/agenda/3-0-entities/sensay/2024-06-28-dan-ethical-questions-blog-posts.md

 By proactively addressing these ethical challenges, Sensay has the opportunity to set industry standards and shape the responsible development of AI replicas.
 This will involve ongoing dialogue with ethicists, policymakers, mental health professionals, and the public to ensure that the preservation of human knowledge and identity through digital replicas is done in a way that respects individual rights, promotes social good, and mitigates potential harm.

 As we stand at this technological crossroads, it's crucial that companies like Sensay lead the way in ethical innovation, ensuring that the future of digital immortality is one that enhances human experience rather than diminishing it.
 There is a fine line between creating replicas that can extend a person beyond their mind and body, and one which can replace them altogether.
-Replicas should be a tool for the betterment of humanity, not an alternative to humanity itself, no matter how tempting that idea may become.
+Replicas should be a tool for the betterment of humanity, not an alternative to humanity itself, no matter how tempting that idea may become. [] ends with the negative, why not with the positive?

 [i]I really like this section.
 I think it is a good summary and takes more of a “we” approach.

-[] industry standards:
+[] industry standards: perhaps the biggest intention in the documents.
+I can talk at length about this topic. industry standards are the replicas of the world, its DNA, its reincarnation.
+A industry standard is its own afterlife.

+[] Something like this vision could be on the website/phone app